 1. Trauma and Adverse Childhood Experiences

-3. Genetics and Family History of Addiction
+3. Genetics and Family History Are Risk Factors for Addiction

 There are a number of factors that can increase our risk of addiction, but that doesn’t mean hope is lost.
 If you’re grappling with addiction, our flexible outpatient treatment programs can help increase your chance of sobriety.
-The majority of our team members have overcome addiction and are in active recovery.
+Most of our team members have overcome addiction and are in active recovery.
 We can help you live a substance-free life in the greater Boston area.
 Contact a member of our team today if you’re interested in learning more.